Nathan Healy

 Solar Installations in Rockford

-We’ve mapped every solar installation across America to show you something exciting: your Rockford neighbors are embracing clean energy!
-Explore this interactive map to discover which communities near you have made the switch to solar power.
+We’ve mapped every solar installation across America to show you something exciting: your Rockford neighbors are already embracing clean energy!
+Click any hexagon to discover how many homes in that area have made the switch to solar.

 09